Laxson/Passtime/README.md

 # Passtime
 TF2 Passtime Files
-pass_arena_b1.bsp: The map we play on pass_push.cfg: Execute to have passtime rules pass_whitelist.txt: Weapon banlist passtimecontrol.smx: 1.
-Assists in banning stickybombs, shotgun, and needles 2.
-Controls spawns
+pass_arena_b3.bsp: The map we play on pass_push.cfg: Execute to have passtime rules (similiar to esea with slight edits) pass_whitelist.txt: Weapon banlist (Only Soldier, Demo, and Medic are playable) passtimecontrol.smx: 1.
+Assists in banning some stock weapons 2.
+Prevents spawn abuse